321EZ123/Inferno/README.md

 ## 📄 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is open source and available under a custom [license](LICENSE).

 ## 🆘 Support